 Roll film HOLDER

-Advance the film without the dark-slide until the tape appears, then close the holder by putting the dark-slide back.
+Advance the film without the dark-slide until the tape appears, then immediately replace the dark slide in closed position.

 Set knob with figures the "0" opposite the red spot.